Exsiccata: Exsiccata-like series

-The term exsiccata is also widened for describing botanical art works bounded as books, which contain decorative assortments of pressed plant specimens mounted to the pages, usually arranged in a theme.
+superficially resemble exsiccatae and were offered for purchase to single academic societies and princely courts as for example Giorgio Jan did at the beginning of the 19th century.
+In few cases the term exsiccata is used for characterizing botanical art works bounded as books, which contain decorative assortments of pressed plant specimens mounted to the pages, usually arranged in a theme.